9aia/thal/README.md

 ## Scope

-Maratongue encompasses the development and management of the following features:
+Thal encompasses the development and management of the following features:

 * **Interactive Lessons**: Curate lessons that adapt in real-time to the user's learning pace and comprehension.
 * **AI-Powered Exercises**: Generate exercises and quizzes based on the user's proficiency level, focusing on vocabulary, grammar, pronunciation, and comprehension.